 Beverley Minster is the Parish Church of St. John and St. Martin.
 The Minster welcomes tens of thousands of visitors a year and is usually open every day.More details

 Excellent traditional village pub in Skipwith, within walking distance of the carriages.
-Great food, open Tuesdays – Sundays.More details
+A warm welcome and an excellent Chef.
+The best combination for a great Lunch or Dinner.More details